boringbyte/leetcode/design_patterns/readme.md

     - Accept method is required in the other classes which are not visitor to accept the visitor.
     - Class decorators can replace visitors in python.
   - Chain of Responsibility
+    - This pattern is used to process a set of incoming requests in an organized way.
+    - This is common in GUI applications.
+    - Decouple requests from handlers
+    - Let multiple handlers see each request
+    - Use of chain of handlers
   - Mediator
   - Memento
   - Null